flujoo/flujoo.github.io/content/en/three-types-of-music-analysis.md

 ---

-Music analysis is not a single method, framework, or theory, there are many different kinds of it.
+Music analysis is not a single method, framework, or theory; it has many different kinds.
 However, most kinds of music analysis can be put into the three categories I put forward in this blog.

 Below I will talk about these three types of music analysis.
 And for illustrative purposes, I will use them to analyse Chopin's nocturne Op.72 No.1.
 If you have not heard this nocturne yet, I highly recommend [Maurizio Pollini's performance](https://www.youtube.com/watch?v=3W46S8cMitM).